Monish-KS/tenant-nexus/README.md

 A backend service built with Express.js and TypeScript for managing organizations in a multi-tenant architecture.
 Each organization gets its own MongoDB collection, and the system maintains a master database for global metadata.

+This is a submission for The Wedding Company

 ## Features

 - ✅ Create organizations with dynamic MongoDB collections